google/material-design-lite/src/textfield/README.md

   </div>
 </div>
 ```
 &nbsp;7.
-Add one or more MDL-specific CSS classes, separated by spaces, to the "outer" div container, label, and span, and to the "inner" div container, text field, and field label using the HTML `class` attribute.
+Add one or more MDL classes, separated by spaces, to the "outer" div container, label, and span, and to the "inner" div container, text field, and field label using the `class` attribute.
 ```html
 <div class="wsk-input">
   <label class="wsk-textfield-expandable-icon wsk-label" for="expando1">